Table of Contents

 - Umbilical hernia

 - Mild jaundice

-3. A 7-week-old American infant was born at term following a normal uncomplicated pregnancy.
+3. A 7-week-old American infant was born at term, following a normal and uncomplicated pregnancy.
 His chart reveals that he had indirect hyperbilirubonemia at birth.
 According to his mother, he suffers from poor feeding.
 By physical examination you notice that he suffers from hypotonia, lethargy, coarse facial features, and a protruding large tongue.
 What is the most likely cause of his presentation?

 - Rett syndrome